10 Common Signs of a Blown Head Gasket

 The white or grey-colored smoke in the case of a blown chamber continues as long as the engine is running.
 This is different from the visible tailpipe smoke that comes out of your car in the morning when warming it.

 Overheating is prominent and the primary cause of a blown head gasket in a car.
-The cooling system in the car is meant to regulate engine temperature in any weather.
-Specifically, the four main causes of the blown head are
+The cooling system in the car is meant to regulate engine temperature in any whether.
+Specifically, the four main causes of blown head are

 1. Overheating